Tips and Tricks

 Preventing the "Shrinking Block" (12.09.2008)

 Many paper pieced blocks are assembled from several segments.
-Every one of these seams takes up a little fabric, even if you have followed this tip.
+Every one of these seams takes up a little fabric, even if you have followed to site this tip.
 As a result, your finished block might end up a little smaller than intended.
 This is what you can do:

 Before cutting your foundations use a highlighter to mark the seam allowances that are going to be at the outer edge of the block.
 You'll hardly miss these marks later on.